sql-machine-learning/playground/README.md

    on minikube as well.
 But that would add challenge to export ports.
    Running the container directly in the VM but out of minikube, we

-   1. expoe the in-container port by adding `EXPOSE` statement in the Dockerfile, and
+   1. expose the in-container port by adding `EXPOSE` statement in the Dockerfile, and
    1. expose the docker port for accessing from outside of the VM by adding the following code snippet to the Vagrantfile.